How to know if you’re starting menopause

 A combination of a healthy diet, regular physical activity, and managing stress is associated with fewer perimenopausal symptoms.
 Limiting consumption of processed foods and drinks, alcohol intake, refined sugars and unhealthy fats is encouraged.

-Following a Mediterranean diet may also offset symptoms and has shown to contribute to a healthy heart during perimenopause.
-Learn more here: Nutrition recommendations for easing menopause symptoms.
+Following a traditional Mediterranean diet may also offset symptoms and has been shown to contribute to a healthy heart during perimenopause.
+Learn more in the best foods and diet for managing menopause symptoms

 Want to hear more from our nutritionists?
 Sign up to our email newsletter for insights and exclusive offers: